-Upon submission of an application, applicants will receive a confirmation email from the BSCC stating that the application package has been received.
+Upon submission of a proposal, applicants will receive a confirmation email from the BSCC stating that the proposal has been received.
 The email will be sent to the individual that signed the application and the person listed as the Project Director.